 DTGWS Award

 Dysart Toonagh GWS was revealed as an award winner for ‘Quality Assurance and Water Safety Planning’ category.
 DTGWS demonstrated that an effective system of monitoring is being implemented across all critical control points within the supply network.
 The monitoring system combines a use of remote technology and manual checks to ensure that both water quality and demand levels are optimal.
+DTGWS was also announced as an award winner in the community engagement award, for the second time in three years.
+This award highlights how DTGWS continuously communicates with its members

 Water Refill Station: